recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 * Quickstart Guide: [Custom payment flow | Stripe Documentation](https://stripe.com/docs/payments/payment-element#custom-payment-flow)

 If you decide to use the Card Element instead of the Payment Element, you will be limited to accepting only Card payments and Link, and excluding Wallets such as Apple and Google Pay.
 Stripe’s Payment Element, however, will support cards and Link, plus the additional wallets and alternative payment method options supported by Recurly.
 For a simpler and more flexible setup, we recommend choosing the Payment Element.

+> 📘 Klarna Recurring is still in BETA / Preview at Stripe Gateway
+>
+> You will need to be enrolled in the BETA at Stripe to use this payment method with Payment Elements.
+Speak to your Stripe account manager about enrolling in the BETA with Recurly.

 ### Recommendations